 Students on academic probation or continued probation are required at the beginning of their probationary semester to meet with an academic advisor in the Center for Student Success to develop a plan to return to good academic standing.
 Students who are reinstated after academic dismissal are required to meet with an academic advisor in the Center for Student Success or a faculty advisor to develop a plan to return to good academic standing.

 The Center for Student Success manages academic advising services, teaches career and education planning classes, and provides direct advising to a large number of first-year and sophomore students; it coordinates major advising programs and offers workshops and support for faculty and professional advisors.

 A confidential advising file is created for each entering student and is sent to the assigned advisor.
 It will follow the student to graduation, through any change of advisor, major declaration or major change.
 Responsibility for the advising files lies with the currently assigned advisor.
 Specifically, the advisor will keep the files secure and up-to-date, and will promptly forward files when requested by the Center for Student Success.

 Students are encouraged to change advisors as their interests develop and change, or as they decide to declare or change majors.
 Advisor changes may be transacted via the declaration of major or via a change of advisor form.

 Faculty who go on leave have an obligation to notify the Center for Student Success regarding their leave.
 Temporary reassignment of advisees will occur in one of two ways.
 Major advisees should be reassigned by the chair within the department.
 Other advisees should be referred to the Center for Student Success for reassignment.

-Each Fall and Spring term, three weeks in November and April, respectively, are set aside for advising and registration.
-Please consult the Office of the Registrar or the website of the Center for Student Success for details.
+Each Fall and Spring term, several weeks in November and April, respectively, are set aside for advising and registration.
+Please consult the Office of the Registrar or the Center for Student Success for details.